An upper bound on geodesic length in 2D critical first-passage percolation: Kesten's separation results and consequences

 We say that a connected set of open edges $W$ is a complete open cluster if no other open edges in $\Z^2$ are connected to an endpoint of an edge in $W$ by an open path.

-\begin{lemma} If $W$ is a complete open (closed) cluster of primal edges, then $\dualBD(W)$ consists entirely of dual closed (open) edges.
-Similarly, if $W^\star$ is a closed (open) cluster of dual edges, then $\primBD(W^\star)$ consists entirely of primal open (closed) edges. \end{lemma} \begin{proof} Let $W$ be an open cluster of primal edges, and assume to the contrary that $\dualBD(W)$ has a dual open edge $\hat e$.
-Then, the associate primal edge $e$ is open, and by definition $e$ is connected to an edge of $W$.
+\begin{lemma} If $W$ is a complete open (closed) cluster of primal edges, then $\dualBD(W)$ consists entirely of closed (open) dual edges.
+Similarly, if $W^\star$ is a complete closed (open) cluster of dual edges, then $\primBD(W^\star)$ consists entirely of open (closed) primal edges. \end{lemma}

+\begin{proof} Let $W$ be an open cluster of primal edges, and assume to the contrary that $\dualBD(W)$ has an open dual edge $e^\star$.
+Then, the associated primal edge $e$ is open, and by definition $e$ is connected to an edge of $W$.
 Hence, $e \in W$, a contradiction to the definition of $\dualBD(W)$. \end{proof}

 Let $\GG$ be a graph and $\wt \GG$ its associated covering graph.
 Let $\wt r = (\wt v_1,\wt e_2,\ldots,\wt e_k,\wt v_k)$ be a path on $\wt \GG$.
 For each $i$, let $e_i$ be the associated edge on $\GG$ corresponding to the vertex $\wt v_i$ on $\wt \GG$.
 As noted in Comment (iii) in Section 2.5 of \cite{kesten82}, for suitable choices $v_0$ and $v_k$ of endpoints of $e_1$ and $e_k$, $r = (v_0,e_1,\ldots,e_k,v_k)$ is a path on $\GG$.
 However, $r$ is not necessarily a self-avoiding path, even if $\wt r$ is.
 Nevertheless, if $\wt r$ is a circuit, then the associated path $r$ on $\GG$ contains a circuit.
 Finally, with $\phi:\GG \to \wt \GG$ denoting the map sending edges of $\GG$ to vertices of $\wt \GG$, and $W(e)$ the open cluster of the edge $e$ in $\GG$, \cite[Prop.~3.1]{kesten82} gives $\phi(W(e)) = W(\phi(e))$.
 We therefore obtain the following lemma as a corollary of Theorem \ref{Kesten-cor2.2} and Lemma \ref{lem:cov_graph}.
 See Figure \ref{fig:contain_closed} for clarity.